A Brief History of Portugal

 In 1386 Portugal allied with England.
 Then in the 15th century, Portugal became a great maritime nation.
 In 1415 the Portuguese captured Ceuta in Morocco.
 Madeira was discovered in 1419.
 The Azores followed in 1427.

-At that time Prince Henry the Navigator (1394-1460) made navigation into fine art. he also provided ships and money to Portuguese captains.
+At that time Prince Henry the Navigator (1394-1460) made navigation into fine art.
+He also provided ships and money to Portuguese captains.
 Portuguese mariners ventured further and further afield.
 By the time Prince Henry died, the Portuguese had sailed as far as Sierra Leone.
 Then Tangiers was captured in 1471.
 Finally, in 1488, Bartolomeu Dias rounded the Cape of Good Hope.

 In 1492 Columbus discovered the West Indies.
 Since the new lands were south of the Canaries the Portuguese king claimed they were his.
 However, the argument with the Spanish was ended by the Treaty of Tordesillas in 1494.
 Portugal and Spain agreed that all new land west of a line 370 degrees west of the Cape Verde Islands would belong to Spain.
 Any land east of the line belonged to Portugal.
 Following the treaty in 1498, an expedition led by Vasco da Gama sailed around Africa and reached India.